inside webu’s hut

 pigeons mute, pagoda ledges bare,

 [7] Woken at 4am by music emanating from nearby loudspeakers, we recognise another donors’ day.
-A lavish breakfast, which hinders comfortable sitting, nonetheless irresistible, delicious.
-Lunch moreso: beans, mint, salad, bamboo and other roots, ground nuts, white rice, biryani (sultanas included), grapes, apples, small oranges, nutted banana cake.
-A delegation of teachers from Kin-Oo has banded together to give dana, understanding the benefit of giving richly their own; with delight and bright ease; disregarding thanks, they serve the monks, then visitors.
+A lavish breakfast, hindering meditation, is irresistible.
+Lunch, moreso: beans, mint, salad, bamboo and other roots, ground nuts, white rice, biryani (sultanas included), grapes, apples, small oranges, a nutty banana cake.
+A delegation of teachers from Kin-Oo has banded together to give dana, understanding the benefits of giving for the giver, the ease it brings them.
+First the monks are served, then the visitors.

-In the afternoon we walk to our meditation hut in positive anticipation.
+In the afternoon we walk to our hut in positive anticipation.
 We cajole three young puppies, who continue to refuse to be petted, as much as they obviously want to be.
-Then we ascend the few concrete steps up to the porch of the hut and pass through the low wooden gate with a wire latch – and, having removed our footwear, we enter.
-We settle onto our cushions after gently closing the shutters both sides, due to the cold, which Karen especially feels.
+Then ascend the few concrete steps onto the porch of the hut and pass through the low wooden gate with a wire latch.
+We settle onto cushions after gently closing the shutters both sides.

-Listening to a recorded talk by Pa Auk in the evening is a reminder of our altogether modest place in the expansive order of things, ineluctable possibilities.
-Or talking briefly with the old Sayadaw, the impish one, who, despite the walking stick he uses –
+Listening to a Pa Auk recording in the evening reminds of a modest place in the expansive order of things.
+Or talking briefly with the old Sayadaw, the impish one, who, despite the walking stick,

 note

-[i] I think of Webu’s sick-bed inside his dwelling, the renovated meditation hut next door that we were free to share.
-Beyond a devotional exercise, which is undoubtedly present, the following explores an underlying feeling of strangeness, or perhaps it’s unfamiliarity that doesn’t feel strange.
-And reaches in gratitude.
+[i] Webu’s sick-bed is still seen inside his accommodation, next door to the renovated meditation hut where we meditate.
+Beyond a devotional exercise, which is present, the journal explores an underlying feeling of strangeness that isn’t altogether strange—including gratitude.